Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 ## *First Time Visitor Goals*
 - I want to be able to browse through products with easy naviagtion, this includes the use of a search bar and product links.
 - I would like to check on product details and whether they have an option for different sizes and or colours.
-- I would like to have the ability to register my details using a username and password.
+- I would like to have the ability to register my details and create an account
-- I would want to be able to check on how much I need to spend for any discount on delivery charges or free delivery

 <br>

 ## *Frequent Visitor Goals*
 - I would like to check for any new products in the store, this includes any sales and or promotions.
 - I would like to browse through products and sort them by keyword, price and alphabetical order.
+- I would want to be able to check on how much I need to spend for any discount on delivery charges or free delivery

 <br>